codeceptjs/CodeceptJS/docs/helpers/Protractor.md

 #### Parameters

--   `locator`  clickable link or button located by text, or any element located by CSS|XPath|strict locator
+-   `locator`  clickable link or button located by text, or any element located by CSS|XPath|strict locator.
--   `context`  (optional) element to search in CSS|XPath|Strict locator
+-   `context`  (optional) element to search in CSS|XPath|Strict locator.

 ### closeCurrentTab